XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

 ## Checking Policy Enforcement

-So what if we have a cluster with ephemeral containers enabled, and you are unsure if the correct policies are enforced?
-Or you just want to verify you work.
-The debug command does not expose any options to set any security context configuration, so we need another option.
-Ephemeral containers cannot be defined in a Pod when it is created neither can it be added with an update.
-The Kubernetes documentation states the following.
+Let's say that you upgraded your cluster and informed all end users of the great new feature.
+How do you know that the correct policies are enforced in accordance to your security practices.
+You may have been aware of the API changes and taken the correct precautionary steps.
+Or you just updated Kyverno and it's policies out of pure happenstance.
+Either way it is good to trust but verify that it is not for example possible to create a privileged ephemeral container.
+Annoyingly the debug command does not expose any options to set any security context configuration, so we need another option.
+Ephemeral containers cannot be defined in a Pod when it is created and it can neither be added with an update.
+We need some other method to create these specific ephemeral containers.

 > Ephemeral containers are created using a special ephemeralcontainers handler in the API rather than by adding them directly to pod.spec, so it's not possible to add an ephemeral container using `kubectl edit`.